• Saudi GFX promotional key art

 Are AI-generated activity packets accepted?

-Yes, however this defeats the purpose of the activity packet - which is to teach you the material through active engagement.
-It is recommended that you create your own original content for the best results.
+Yes, however this defeats the purpose of the workshops and activity packet - which is to teach you the material through active engagement.
+It is stronglyrecommended that you create your own original content for the best results.

 I still have questions.
 Who can I contact?